SharePoint via API

 It‘s out of scope to go into details about how to use the SharePoint REST API, but the following resources are useful for getting to understand the SharePoint REST API in more detail:

-In Raffle, we have already implemented a general connector to SharePoint (which is part of the standard tool box), so we can certainly assist in getting the work started.
+In Raffle, we have already implemented a general connector to SharePoint (which is part of the standard widget box), so we can certainly assist in getting the work started.

 Access Control Information